robinglen/RAPIP/README.md

 * `request` - How long in milliseconds the fetch request took.
 * `parse` - How long in milliseconds it took to parse the data.
 * `responseSize` - How large the response was in Kilobytes.
-* `stringify` - How long in milliseconds it took to stringify the parsed the data (interesting for serializing data for universial apps).
+* `stringify` - How long in milliseconds it took to stringify the parsed the data (can be interesting for serializing data for universial apps).
 * `gzipEnabled` - If the code is encoded.
 * `api` - api called.